hmartiro/zircon/README.md

 zircon
 ======

-Zircon is a lightweight open-source framework to intercept, store, analyze, and visualize high-speed signals in real-time using modern technologies.
+Zircon is a lightweight framework to intercept, store, analyze, and visualize high-speed signals in real-time using modern technologies.
 High-speed means thousands of messages per second and real-time means a latency of milliseconds to tens of milliseconds.

+[Screenshot]

 ### Purpose

 Zircon is designed to capture rapid streams of data in large communication networks like CAN busses and wireless meshes.
-This usually means sensor and actuator signals, but can be anything that boils down to events or time-series.

-Zircon consists of extensible components that function individually or as a full stack solution.
-It can be used for decoding and logging, structured querying and analysis, plug-and-play real-time diagnostics, or for creating your own native or web-based applications.
+This usually means sensor and actuator signals, but can be anything that boils down to events or time series.
+Zircon consists of pluggable components useful individually or as a full stack for decoding and logging, structured querying and analysis, real-time visualization, and integration into custom applications.
+Written in Python, with a small and elegant code base.

-Zircon is free and open-source, fast, platform-independent, easy to customize, and easy to integrate with your system.
-By default, Zircon uses InfluxDB for blazing-fast storage, ZeroMQ for local or remote reporting, and Socket.IO for streaming real-time data.
+Zircon is free and open-source, fast, platform-independent, fully extensible, and easy to integrate with your system.
+By default, InfluxDB is used for blazing-fast storage, ZeroMQ for local or remote reporting, and Socket.IO for real-time data streaming.
 It provides base classes and examples that can be extended to support any protocol or encoding.
-Really, give it a shot.

 ### Application Example

-Steve is the lead engineer for a new hovercraft.
-His hovercraft contains ECUs for propulsion, sensing, power management, safety systems, and so on, which all communicate on a CAN bus.
-Steve's engineers spend a lot of their time monitoring and debugging the state of their respective systems and the messages they send/receive.

-The engineers have various expensive, bulky, archaic, and/or proprietary software options for monitoring the bus.
-What they provide is the capability to interface with the bus, filter for certain types of messages, and log data.
-However, the engineers end up spending a lot of time watching the stream and manually decoding their protocols.
-Or worse, they have to pull raw data from log files, match up times, and hunt for something meaningful.
+Steve is the lead engineer for a new hovercraft, which contains ECUs for propulsion, steering, sensing, power, and safety systems on a CAN bus.
+Every day, Steve's engineers test and debug their respective systems through the messages they send and receive.
+The team has various expensive, bulky, archaic, and/or proprietary software options to filter and log messages, but they still spend a lot of time watching the stream and manually decoding bytes.
+Or worse, they pull raw data from log files, match up times, and hunt for something meaningful.

-Steve installs Zircon on his laptop and writes a little code based on the provided examples.
-He launches the reporter and receiver processes, and pulls up the web interface.
-TBC.
+Steve installs Zircon on his laptop, writes a little code, and fires it up.
+What he instantly gets is a slick web interface to visualize all communications inside his hovercraft, in real-time.
+What he also gets is a powerful API to query, filter, downsample, aggregate, and export all signals for the past days or weeks.
+Excited, Steve sets up Zircon on a dedicated computer.
+His engineers start using the Zircon interface to wirelessly debug their firmware, tune the control gains, and check for voltage spikes.
+Soon, they create custom diagnostic dashboards, an interactive driver display, and a mobile app that can start the hovercraft by sending messages back to the bus.
+Productivity soars, and profit is made.

 ### Components

-+ *Sniffer* -
-+ *Decoder* -
-+ *Reader* -
-+ *Parser* -
-+ *Sender* -
-+ *Receiver* -
-+ *Decoder* -
-+ *Database* -
+### Getting Started